At least 10 people shot during filming of French Montana music video in Miami, Florida

 By Chris King • 06 January 2023 • 4:36

 A shooting incident occurred this Thursday, January 5, in Miami while a music video was being shot for Moroccan-American rapper French Montana.
-At least 10 people are believed to have been hit by gunfire including New Orleans rapper, Rob49.
-There is no word on his current condition.
+According to Royal Intel, at least 10 people are believed to have been hit by gunfire including the 24-year-old New Orleans rapper, Rob49.
+There is no confirmation of his being hit but numerous unconfirmed online reports claim he was among those shot.

 #BREAKING #URGENT

-A shooting has occurred in Miami at Rob 49 at French Montana’s music video shoot.
-At least 10 victims as video shows people injured on the sidewalk. pic.twitter.com/yOlnwyauPQ
+A shooting has occurred in Miami in front of The Licking restaurant at French Montana’s music video shoot.
+At least 10 victims as video shows people injured on the sidewalk.
+Rapper Rob 49, 24yo, is one of the people shot.His bodyguard is in critical condition pic.twitter.com/3mAMSFzShq

 — Royal Intel 👑 (@RoyalIntel_) January 6, 2023